Manishtripathi-108/Nearby-Mart/README.md

         <li><strong>Deployment</strong>: Apache server, Herd</li>
     </ul>
     <h2>Project Scope</h2>
-    <p>The Nearby Mart project includes the development of a fully functional web application that connects local store owners with users.
+    <p>The Town Kart project includes the development of a fully functional web application that connects local store owners with users.
 The project covers the implementation of key features, user interface design, database management, and deployment.
 Future enhancements could include the development of a mobile application, integration of more payment gateways, and advanced analytics for store owners.</p>
     <h2>Modules of the Project</h2>
     <ul>
         <li><strong>User Authentication Module</strong>: Handles user registration, login functionalities, and user profiles.</li>